tedsteen/nes-bundler/README.md

 **Transform your NES-game into a single executable targeting your favourite OS!**

 Did you make a NES-game but none of your friends own a Nintendo?
 Don't worry.
-Put your ROM and configure NES Bundler to build for Mac, Windows and Linux.
+Add your ROM and configure NES Bundler to build for Mac, Windows and Linux.
 What you get is an executable bundle with
 * Simple UI for settings (Show and hide with ESC).
 * Re-mappable Keyboard and Gamepad input (you bundle your default mappings).